aqreed/NumericalRecipes/README.md

 I will try to answer this question using the algorithms found in Press, W. H., Flannery, B. P., Teukolsky, S. A., Vetterling, W. T., 1986, _Numerical Recipes.
 The Art of Scientific Computing_, Cambridge University Press, 818 p

-Each algorithm will have a separated directory containing source code and speed test in the compiled languages (Fortran, C, C++), alongside two Jupyter notebooks to compare Julia and Python scripts time execution against them.
+Each algorithm will have a separated directory containing source code and speed test in the compiled languages (Fortran, C, C++), Julia and Python.
 The naming criteria is:

 - [algorithm].f90
+- speed_[algorithm].f90
 - [algorithm].jl
 - [algorithm].py

+Also two Jupyter notebooks will compare Julia and Python scripts time execution against the compiled languages:

 - [algorithm]_julia.ipynb
 - [algorithm]_python.ipynb

-Python will be also used for testing and compiling Fortran source code.
+Python will be also used for testing and compiling Fortran source code:

+- compile_Fortran.py

+And finally the results will be summarized in a readme file.

 #### Python install and tests